-Frequently Asked Questions
+Frequently Asked Questions About our Rustic Planks

 Why should I buy your planking?

-Which Wood Species is best for me?
+Which wood species is best for my home?

 Which finish is right for me?

-Is wood ok over radiant heat?
+Is it okay to use wood over radiant heat?

-Getting Price Quotes & Samples
+Price Quotes and Samples

 How long is your price quote good for?

-Is a deposit required?
+Is a deposit required for my order?

 How much lead time do I need?

-How do you ship the planking?
+How do you ship your rustic planks?

 How much room do I need to store the planks?

-How do I maintain my floor?
+How do I maintain my new floor?

-How should I protect the new floor?
+How should I protect my new floor?

 How do I protect against scratches?